This post has been updated with fresh links and new content. 🙂

-    This countdown available in the WordPress Countdown plugin doesn’t fake urgency and keeps you accountable to only offering your time-sensitive offers during your set time periods, and not having it “start over” just because a new person comes to your site.
+This countdown, available in WordPress, doesn’t fake urgency and keeps you accountable to only offering your time-sensitive offers during your set time periods.
+Also, it doesn’t “start over” just because a new person comes to your site.

 Remember this example from above?
 I’m using it again.
 It creates urgency (only 73 seconds!) without employing the scarcity mindset that pisses us all off so much.

 Urgency with your exit popup can be classy, folks.
 And you don’t even have to employ the scarcity mindset that a lot of scammy online tricksters use.

 7. But Wait, There’s More!
 (Billy Mays Discount Style!)

 Anyone else here grow up with a childhood guilty pleasure of mindlessly watching Billy Mays infomercials?

 I don’t know why I liked watching them so much, I don’t ever remember him advertising any product I actually cared about.
 But he was just so excited about all of it, and even though I didn’t do much house cleaning at that age, I had to admit, OxiClean could really take care of business.

 And if the quality of the product in and of itself wasn’t good enough when the call to action came around and you had to call in with your credit card, he always threw in another container of OxiClean and some other awesome product to help you with your laundry.
 (Or something like that.)

 And there was one thing I knew: if I was 18 and had a credit card, I would have been all over that.